lanekatris/brain/content/Blog/2023-12-08 Open Obsidian Reminder.md

 3) The contents of the email points to my website which has a deep "a href" link
 4) I click that and it opens obsidian!

-> It is a few click I know, but hey, I'm reminded 🤷
+> It is a few clicks I know, but hey, I'm reminded 🤷

 [Web page](https://www.lanekatris.com/obsidian-links) with deep links